 Other than the industrial applications, α -amylase activity is also assessed for research purposes.
-For example, α -amylase activity is measured to study the inhibitory effect of naturally present phytochemicals on α -amylase, which is believed to be one of the main remedy in the treatment of diabetes mellitus.^{27-29} In humans, α -amylase is predominantly produced in the parotid glands and pancreas.
-As the intestinal epithelium is only capable of absorbing monosaccharides, in humans, before being absorbed as glucose in the small intestine, starch is successively hydrolyzed by salivary and pancreatic α -amylases in the mouth and small intestine, respectively to its respective smaller oligomers.^{30,31} The resultant product of α -amylase action are further hydrolyzed into glucose by the combined action of two intestinal brush border enzymes, maltase-glucoamylase and sucrase-isomaltase.31,32 Though, other amylolytic enzymes participate in the process of starch breakdown, the contribution of α -amylase is the most important for the initiation of this process.
-Therefore, α -amylase is one of the key enzymes of great concern to the medical practitioners and researchers in controlling the pandemic of diabetes mellitus.33 Compounds present in plants are reported to act as inhibitors of α -amylase and several studies have been conducted to examine the anti-amylase activity of these plant extracts.^{34,35} To-date, about 800 plant species have been reported to exert antidiabetic activity.30 Compounds such as alkaloids, glycosides, flavonoids, carotenoids, polysaccharides, hypoglycans, peptidoglycans, guanidine, steroids, glycopeptides and terpenoids are reported to be responsible for the exerted bioactivity against hyperglycaemia.^{27,29} Thus, studying the α -amylase inhibitory effect of these compounds is considered as an effective therapy in controlling the development of diabetes.
+For example, α -amylase activity is measured to study the inhibitory effect of naturally present phytochemicals on α -amylase, which is believed to be one of the main remedies in the treatment of diabetes mellitus.^{27-29} In humans, α -amylase is predominantly produced in the parotid glands and pancreas.
+As the intestinal epithelium is only capable of absorbing monosaccharides in humans, before being absorbed as glucose in the small intestine, starch is successively hydrolysed by salivary and pancreatic α -amylases in the mouth and small intestine, respectively, to its respective smaller oligomers.
+30,31 The resultant product of α -amylase action is further hydrolysed into glucose by the combined action of two intestinal brush border enzymes: maltase-glucoamylase and sucrase-isomaltase.
+31,32 Though other amylolytic enzymes participate in the process of starch breakdown, the contribution of α -amylase is the most important for the initiation of this process.
+Therefore, α -amylase is one of the key enzymes of great concern to medical practitioners and researchers in controlling the pandemic of diabetes mellitus.33 Compounds present in plants are reported to act as inhibitors of α -amylase, and several studies have been conducted to examine the anti-amylase activity of these plant extracts.34,35 To date, about 800 plant species have been reported to exert anti-diabetic activity.30 Compounds such as alkaloids, glycosides, flavonoids, carotenoids, polysaccharides, hypoglycans, peptidoglycans, quanidine, steroids, glycopeptides, and terpenoids are reported to be responsible for the exerted bioactivity against hyperglycaemia.
+27,29 Thus, studying the α -amylase inhibitory effect of these compounds is considered as an effective therapy in controlling the development of diabetes.

-In addition to this, in the clinical set up, α -amylase activity is measured widely in serum and urine to detect abnormality in the pancreas and salivary glands and in some special cases in other body fluids such as the peritoneal fluid.^{36-38} α -amylase in human body is present in two isoforms; P-type and S-type.^{7,36} P-type α -amylases are synthesized in the pancreatic acinar cells and are secreted into the intestinal tract via the pancreatic duct system.
-S-type α -amylase is found in secretions of saliva, testes, ovaries, fallopian tubes, mullerian ducts, striated muscle, lungs and adipose tissue, as well as in semen, colostrum, tears and milk.36 The major production site of S-type α -amylase is the salivary glands, where it initiates the hydrolysis of starches while food is in the mouth and esophagus and its action is terminated by acid in the stomach.
-About 20% of α -amylase in the plasma is excreted by the kidneys38 and the major catalytic site of the remainder is the liver.36 The normal range for serum α -amylase activity is approximately 36-128 Unit/L.37 A higher than normal α -amylase activity may indicate the presence of several disease conditions such as parotitis, pancreatitis, perforated peptic ulcer, pancreatic cancer, torsion of an ovarian cyst, strangulated ileus, macroamylasemia, mumps, renal failure and other malignant conditions such as breast, colon, lung, and ovarian cancers.^{12,37} Thus, measurement of serum α -amylase activity is considered as a useful tool in screening for patients with abnormalities associated with high α -amylase activity and there are several methods reported to measure the activity of α -amylase during pathological conditions.^{39-41}
+In addition to this, in the clinical set-up, α -amylase activity is measured widely in serum and urine to detect abnormality in the pancreas and salivary glands and in some special cases in other body fluids, such as the peritoneal fluid.
+12,36,37 lpha-Amylase in the human body is present in two isoforms: P-type and S-type.
+7,12 P-type α -amylases are synthesized in the pancreatic acinar cells and are secreted into the intestinal tract via the pancreatic duct system.
+S-type α -amylase is found in secretions of saliva, testes, ovaries, Fallopian tubes, Mullerian ducts, striated muscle, lungs, and adipose tissue, as well as in semen, colostrum, tears, and milk.
+The major production site of S-type α -amylase is the salivary glands, where it initiates the hydrolysis of starch while food is in the mouth and oesophagus, and its action is terminated by acid in the stomach.
+About 20% of α -amylase in the plasma is excreted by the kidneys,37 and the major catalytic site of the remainder is the liver.
+12 The normal range for serum α -amylase activity is approximately 36-128 U L-1.36 A higher than normal α -amylase activity may indicate the presence of several disease conditions, such as parotitis, pancreatitis, perforated peptic ulcer, pancreatic cancer, torsion of an ovarian cyst, strangulated ileus, macroamylasaemia, mumps, renal failure, and other malignant conditions, such as breast, colon, lung, and ovarian cancers.^{12,36} Thus, measurement of serum α -amylase activity is considered as a useful tool in screening for patients with abnormalities associated with high α -amylase activity, and there are several methods reported to measure the activity of α -amylase during pathological conditions.^{38-40}